Orlando Berrío

-Orlando Enrique Berrío Meléndez (born 14 February 1991) is a Colombian professional footballer who plays as a winger or forward for Campeonato Brasileiro Série A club América Mineiro.
-He also represented Colombia national football team in six international appearances.
+Orlando Enrique Berrío Meléndez (born 14 February 1991) is a Colombian professional footballer who plays as a winger or forward for V.League 2 club PVF-CAND B. He also represented Colombia national football team in six international appearances.

 Club career

 Born in Cartagena, Berrío played for Expreso Rojo and Atlético Nacional as a youth.
 He made his first team – and Categoría Primera A – debut on 22 February 2009, starting in a 0–1 home loss against Deportes Quindío.

 Berrío scored his first professional goal on 8 April 2010, in a 2–0 home win against América de Cali.
 Three days later, he netted a brace in an away success over Cortuluá, for the same scoreline.

 Sparingly used, Berrío was loaned to fellow top tier club Millonarios on 3 January 2012.
 On 3 August 2012, after failing to score a single goal for the club, he was loaned to Patriotas for one year.

 Returning to Nacional, Berrío was regularly utilized by new manager Juan Carlos Osorio.